World Sport Anti-doping Body Tells Russia To Explain inconsistencies - UrduPoint

 "Then they studied the differences and this came to a situation where there are some questions that need to be asked and answered."
 WADA has previously warned that it would take the "most stringent sanctions" if any of the data was found to have been tampered with.

+- 'Not soft on Russia' - Russia's Olympic chief Stanislav Pozdnyakov acknowledghed the situation was "very serious."
+"We risk running into various sanctions due to reasons that we have nothing to do with," he said in a statement.

-- 'Not soft on Russia' - Russian sports minister Pavel Kolobkov said WADA and RUSADA, the Russian anti-doping agency, would look into 'inconsistences'.
+He advised senior Russian officials to sort out the issue and "give convicing answers."
+Sports minister Pavel Kolobkov said RUSADA, the Russian anti-doping agency, was already cooperating with WADA.

 "Digital experts from both sides, who are already in touch, will see what the discrepances are about and what they are connected to.
-As far as we are concerned, we continue to help in any way possible," he said in comments released by his ministry.
+As far as we are concerned, we continue to help in any way possible.

 RUSADA had been suspended for nearly three years over revelations of wrongdoing including a systematic conspiracy to switch tainted samples at the 2014 Sochi Winter Olympics.